-- Communications initiatives and resources for community members, partners and City staff. - 1 The American And American Stress of Physical literacy. - Understanding and awareness of recreation and sport opportunities and benefits
+- ↑ Communications initiatives and resources for community members, partners and City staff. - Understanding and awareness of physical literacy. - ↑ Understanding and awareness of recreation and sport opportunities and benefits

 The most recent data is available from the My Health My Community (MHMC) survey conducted in 2014.
 The 2020 MHMC survey was postponed due to COVID-19.